Bombay Scottish School, Mahim: School flag and shield

 The school flag features the white Cross of St. Andrew against a blue background.
 St. Andrew is the patron saint of Scotland.
 The flag is flown during ceremonial occasions.
 The school shield represents the Cross of St. Andrew.
 The white Crux decussata (cross) quarters the shield into four segments each representing a house colour denoted by the Fleur-de-lis, the Castle, the Lion and the Palm tree.

 Motto, school song and school hymn

 The school's motto is 'Perseverantia et fide in Deo', Latin for 'Perseverance and faith in God'.
-The school song is generally sung during the morning assembly and on special occasions.
-'Courage Brother, Do Not Stumble' is the official school hymn.
-Psalm 23 is also rendered at every school function.

-House system

-The boys' house names are named after Scottish Clans and the girls' are named after British Queens.

 Culture

 Bombay Scottish imparts Christian values to its students.
 A Christmas concert is held every December and is a three-day event.
 Inter-house competitions are held in cultural activities such as drama and elocution and sports such as football, throw ball, and basketball.
 An annual survey conducted by the Outlook magazine in 2002 ranked the school at top position in the Mumbai region.